metamath/lamp-guide/docs/index.md

 bottom-up prover can prove, but this will also increase the time it takes to find a proof.

-Label: If set, this is the sole ("root") statement‡ to use as a starting point.
-Note that this is set if the system previously found a justification for this statement‡ using this justification.
+Label: If set, this is the label of the only reference that is allowed to be used used as a starting when proving bottom-up (backwards).
+Note that this value is set to the current justification's reference if there is already a justification.
-If blank, any label may be used as the justification (and the system will try them all in the process of searching).
+If blank, any label may be used as the justification reference (and the system will try them all in the process of searching).
 This setting does not affect other levels (depths) of the proof.

 Search depth: How deep the search is to go.
-Use of a single axiom or theorem is depth 1, a statement‡ that requires a depth 1 search on a depth 1 search is depth 2, and so on.
+Use of a single axiom or theorem is depth 1, a statement that requires a depth 1 search on a depth 1 search is depth 2, and so on.
 The default search depth value is 4.
 Larger numbers enable more automation but generally take exponentially more time.